 Some designers include SEO as part of their package, but many don’t.
 Make sure you are clear at the start as to whether it will be part of your agreement.
 If you don’t optimise your site for search engines it is a bit like building a beautiful house but not declaring the address – no one can find you!

 This is a very common problem.
 Many clients have a site already that they love but find it a nightmare to update.
 This causes many headaches for business owners and also for their website rankings.
 Sites need to be maintained and updated regularly to rank highly on search engines.

 Squarespace is amazingly user-friendly, which is why I use it for my clients.
 With each website build, no matter the size of the project, training is always included to make sure my clients feel comfortable updating (at the least the basics) of their website.

 If you are someone wanting to build your site yourself, it is worth having a dabble around with some other companies, for example Wix or Strikingly.
 Strikingly can be good for a very simple site with minimum customisation.

 The key thing to remember is that websites don’t need to be a drain or a chore.
 Find the option that suits you best and figure out how much time you can allocate to maintaining it and you’ll be well on your way to launching a successful website that supports your business.

 Mary Philip is a Squarespace Expert, the only Squarespace Authorised Trainer in Scotland, a Squarespace Circle Member, Squarespace Scheduling recommended and Squarespace Affiliate.
 Mary works with companies of varying sizes.
 From startups and small businesses with her One Day Website Design service to larger businesses and design agencies needing support or custom websites on Squarespace.
-Find out more about Mary on her web site www.maryphilip.com or check out her One-Day Website service.
+Find out more about Mary on her web site www.maryphilip.com.

 I’ve been sharing my knowledge about design, typography, marketing, branding and printing since 2014.
 I hope you enjoy reading my blog.